Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate_saga.md

     public void Apply(MoneyTransferStartedEvent aggregateEvent)
     {
         Transaction = aggregateEvent.Transaction;
-        Start();
     }

     public void Apply(MoneyTransferCompletedEvent aggregateEvent)
     {
-       Complete();
+        //do nothing
     }
 }
 ```

-> Check out how the saga events are modelled the source code [here](https://github.com/Akkatecture/Walkthrough/Akkatecture.Walkthrough.Domain/Sagas/MoneyTransfer/Events).
+> Check out how the saga events are modelled the source code [here](https://github.com/Akkatecture/Walkthrough/tree/master/src/Domain/Sagas/MoneyTransfer/Events).

-`SagaState.Status` is an enum that describes the overall status of the saga.
-The status can be any of the following:
+Sagas could have some internal state status member that can model progress.
+It could be as fine grained as a percentage, or it could be a set of enums like follows:
 * NotStarted
 * Running
 * Completed
 * Failed
 * Cancelled
 * PartiallySucceeded

+This is very similar to how Microsoft prescribes this sort of behaviour for long running operations in their publicly available [conventions.](https://github.com/Microsoft/api-guidelines/blob/vNext/Guidelines.md#1325-operation-resource)

 > To set the saga into those states we recommend you use the methods that set the status member into the specified state.
 The respective methods are; `Start()`,`Complete()`,...,`PartiallySucceed()`.
 And these should only ideally be used as a result of an aggregate saga event int a  `SagaState.Apply(...)`.